Spellhold-Studios/Jaheira-Friendship/README.md

 ## Introduction

-One of the things many find sorely lacking in the Bioware / Beamdog NPCs are the more complex relationships presented by modern NPC mods&mdash;especially in regards to "friendships", the relationships NPCs have with the PC when not romancing them.
+One of the things many find sorely lacking in the BioWare/Beamdog NPCs is the availability of more complex relationships presented by modern NPC mods&mdash;especially in regard to "friendships", i.e. the relationships NPCs have with the PC when not romancing them.

 This mod adds a series of dialogues with Jaheira.